tsai-SA/MetWAS_NESDA/README.md

 --outdir "/Users/Desktop/"
 ```

-## Predictive models
+## Predictive model 1 : basic model in all participants
-The R script predict_model.R will read:
+The R script basic_model_all.R will read:
 1) The _AD_MetS.rds file from MetS_calc.R output
 2) The antidepressant exposure phenotype in your cohort (0 = no exposure, 1 = exposure), this file should be .rds format with two columns, ID and antidep_expo
-3) A .rds file with ID and the covariates: assessment_centre, spectrometer, age, sex, smoking_status,     educatio, bmi, ethnicity, mdd, alcohol_drinking as columns.
+3) A .rds file with ID and the **basic covariates** including sex, age, techinical covariates such as assessment_centre and/or spectrometer (if applicable) as columns.

 Then the metabolic scores created in the previous step will be used to predict antidepressant exposure status in your cohort.

-Key elements of the model: Phenotype (antidepressant exposure phenotype), predictor (metabolic scores output from MetS_calc.R), covariates (should have rows as participant ID and columns as covariates)
+Key elements of the model: Phenotype (antidepressant exposure phenotype), predictor (metabolic scores output from MetS_calc.R), basic covariates (should have rows as participant ID and columns as covariates)

 General Output: We would like the coefficients of the model, alongside the standard errors, t values, P values.
 We will assess the model's performance using AUC, including ROC and PR curves.